paradoxicalsphere/WorkplaceDAO/docs/UseCases.md

 # Scenarios and Use Cases

-The following use cases describe how actors may interact with the [proposed solution](./SolutionApproach.md) to respond to events and accomplish business goals:
+The following use cases describe how actors may interact with the proposed [solution approach](./SolutionApproach.md) to respond to events and accomplish business goals:

 - [Accessing Global Human Capital](#humancapital)
 - [Designing a User Interface](#ui)